ojwb/survex/doc/walls.rst

   suppresses the unused fixed point warning) but the note text is currently ignored.

+- ``#SYMBOL`` directives are quietly ignored.
+In Walls they specify a symbol shape and colour to use for a named flag, which doesn't usefully map into Survex.
+The Walls manual notes *Since it's now easy to accomplished [sic] this interactively via the Flag and Marker Symbols dialog, you may choose not to use #Symbol directives at all* and they don't seem to be used much in Walls datasets we've seen.

 - We don't currently support all the datum names which Walls does because we haven't managed to find an EPSG code for any UTM zones in some of these datums.
 This probably means they're not actually